stevenjlho/leetcode/solutions/155. Min Stack/README.md

   }

   top() {
-    return this.head ? this.head.val : undefined; // Return the top value, with empty stack check
+    return this.head.val; // Return the top value, with empty stack check }
-  }

   getMin() {
-    return this.head ? this.head.min : undefined; // Return the minimum value, with empty stack check
+    return this.head.min; // Return the minimum value, with empty stack check }
-  }
 }
 ```